uprev-mrt/mrt-tutorial/README.md

 This is part of mrtutils, so it is already installed.

-Normally you would create a device driver as submodule, so that it can be re-used as a MrT module, but for the purpose of this tutorial we will just create it in a subdirectory. mrt-device can generate a template to get you started:
+Normally you would create a device driver as a submodule, so that it can be re-used as a MrT module, but for the purpose of this tutorial we will just create it in a subdirectory. mrt-device can generate a template to get you started:

 ```bash
 mkdir MrT/Modules/Devices/hts221